urbas/Bud.TaskGraph/README.md

 var taskB = new TaskGraph(() => Console.WriteLine("B"));
 var taskC = new TaskGraph(() => Console.WriteLine("C"), taskA, taskB);

 // This function blocks.
-It runs A and B first, and then C. taskC.Run();
+It runs A and B in parallel first, and then C. taskC.Run();

 // Asynchronous version of Run():